imReker/FlutterHomeWidget/README.md

 CONs:

-Slow, run a full flutter app can takes >6 seconds on an old phone.
+Slow, run a full flutter app can takes >6 seconds on an old Android phone.

-`runApp` is slow, and wait for renderer takes more time.
+Flutter side of `runApp` is slow, and wait for renderer takes more time.

 **2. Image Mode**

 In Image Mode, flutter engine is initialized with a separate `main` Dart function and listen a `MethodChannel`.

-The handler of `MethodChannel` will draw a image by `Canvas` and return the bytes array to Android side.
+The handler of `MethodChannel` will draw a image by a dart `Canvas` and return the bytes array to native side.

-When Android widget request to update, it calls the Dart code, get the bytes array and convert to Bitmap, and show in the widget.
+When the widget request to update, it convert the bytes to Bitmap and show.

 PROs: